Small Group Tour ●IJT Classic

 Wander traditional streets, eat succulent Hida beef, and pop into sake breweries in the alpine craft town of Takayama.

-Dinner is not included this evening, so we recommend heading out for a taste of Hida beef – just as tasty as its famous Kobe cousin!Overnight: Hotel Wood
+For dinner, we recommend trying Hida beef – just as tasty as its famous Kobe cousin.Overnight: Hotel Wood

 -